CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 While there are many different approaches how to contribute to the repository via git in our modular architecture I find out one particular the most helpful.
 The GitFlow.
 I am sure you have heard of it at some point or if you have not you could be using it without knowing.

 Most likely, on projects developed by a single team it heavily depends on the team how they will decide to contribute to the repository.
-Nevertheless, in the case of team of teams the GitFlow alongside with four eyes principle is the way to go.
+Nevertheless, in the case of team of teams, contributing into mono-repository with GitFlow alongside with four eyes principle is the way to go.

 Four eyes principles simply means that in order to merge a pull request it needs to be reviewed first.
 That being said, in the team, it is essential that on each platform works at least two developers so that the team can gain autonomy and work independently.